mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 ### Second process

-https://api.spotify.com/v1/episodes/{id} is a spotify endpoint for receiving information about a particular episode.
+https://api.spotify.com/v1/episodes/{id} is a Spotify endpoint for receiving information about a particular episode.
 Each episode has a unique Spotify ID and that must be passed through as a path parameter.

 Spotify users can use this API endpoint to get details on and view a particular episode that they are interested in.